Teoria-da-Informacao/.github/profile/README.md

-## Group of simple people with a simple purpose
+# Group of simple people with a simple purpose
+### Purpose
+* Get a good grade on the project